-- 1. Optimizing the structure of production capacities; - 2.
-Optimization of costs and increase in efficiency in order to adapt to changing market conditions: - 3.
-Safer and more reliable production; - 4.
+Optimization of costs and increase in efficiency in order to adapt to changing market conditions.

 Sustainable development and corporate social responsibility.

 To solve these problems, the Company has a system of Key Performance Indicators (KPI) in place that sets specific targets and motivates the management to achieve them.